erduotong/nuitka-doc-zh/docs/--help.md

   --onefile             On top of standalone mode, enable onefile mode.
 This
                         means not a folder, but a compressed executable is created and used.
 Defaults to off.
-  --python-debug        Use debug version or not.
-Default uses what you are
-                        using to run Nuitka, most likely a non-debug version.
   --python-flag=FLAG    Python flags to use.
 Default is what you are using to
                         run Nuitka, this enforces a specific mode.
 These are options that also exist to standard Python executable.